coderedcorp/mysqlclient/README.md

 # mysqlclient-collate

+**NOTE:** These features have been merged upstream into mysqlclient 2.2.0.
+This package is now archived.
+Please switch to `mysqlclient>=2.2` instead.

+---

 Fork of [mysqlclient](https://github.com/PyMySQL/mysqlclient) which adds support for setting collation via connection options.

 Setting collation is necessary for servers that do not use the default, and for Django queries using `CAST` statements, which are prevalent in Wagtail 4.
 For more background, see the following discussions: